-An eye exam is an important part of preventive healthcare.
-Not only will your optometrist ensure your eyewear prescription is providing the vision you want, but during an eye exam, they’ll also check for the development of eye diseases.
+An eye exam is an important part of preventative healthcare.
+Not only will your optometrist ensure your eyewear prescription is providing the vision you want, during an eye exam they’ll also check for the development of eye diseases.

 Early identification is crucial to the treatment and management of eye diseases.
 If your optometrist catches them early enough, they may be able to slow down progression or prevent vision loss.

 Your sight is precious.
 Safeguard it today with a comprehensive eye exam.Book Appointment

 People with diabetes are at an increased risk of eye diseases.
 Diabetic retinopathy and diatbetic macular edema can lead to irreversible vision loss.